Tarabaman

 Tarabaman: First Generation teaser banner

 A long-running metaseries of costumed heroes with king crab-inspired aesthetics fighting fantastic alien or monstrous foes.
-The first series, Taraba Q, was released in 0044; its pilot episode featured scientists learning about a mysterious king crab from outer space.
+The first series, Taraba Q, was released in 0044; its pilot episode featured scientists learning about a mysterious king crab from outer space landing in the Sea of Okhotsk.
 Subsequent episodes covered alien invasions, out-of-place artifacts, and supernatural abilities, often with vague allusions to the nature of the first episode's alien crab.

-Tarabaman has undergone several reboots and reimaginings; the second series, Tarabaman, is better-known worldwide and set the tone for things that followed.
-Tarabaman is among Japan's most popular superheroes, and its near-uninterrupted five-decade run has made it a comforting, nostalgic figure and a way to connect the young and the old.
+Tarabaman has undergone several reboots and reimaginings; the second series, Tarabaman, is better-known worldwide and set the tone for things that followed, with an alien hero emerging from the Sea of Okhotsk.
+Tarabaman is among Japan's most popular superheroes, and its near-uninterrupted fifty-five-year run has made it a comforting, nostalgic figure and a way to connect the young and the old.

 During the One Year War, Taraba Q was used as the broadcast material for testing alternative broadcast frequencies and methodologies less sensitive to the effects of Minovsky warfare.
 The first successful broadcast version has unusually sharp color, and the lower broadcast resolution covers up the worst-looking elements of the special effects.
 This version, usually referred to as "M-Color Q" by fans, is generally regarded as superior to the original broadcast despite the technical limitations imposed by the war, but has only been released as physical media in limited quantities at January 2nd Armistice Day events.
 A complete copy of M-Color Q usually commands a high price.